Last Updated: 12th March 2022

 Close enough from the centre of the city to make commuting easy but it offers a much more relaxed and peaceful location.

 Sitting on the River Thames in South West London, it has a small-town feel and access to some great parks such as Richmond Park, almost three times larger than Central Park in New York.

-Look out for the beautiful Edwardian properties here set on quiet residential streets, ideal for families.
+Look out for the beautiful Edwardian properties in Putney set on quiet residential streets, ideal for families.

 It is home to a long list of celebrities.

-As you would expect, the schools in this area are prestigious, and among the highest-rated in the country.
+As you would expect, the schools in Chelsea are prestigious, and among the highest-rated in the country.

 A mostly middle-class, riverside district located in the West London Borough of Hammersmith and Fulham.

 A particularly nice area for both families and singles alike.

 It offers great accessibility to Heathrow Airport and Central London via the Tube and it has some notable schools and a bustling nightlife too.